KyleNeece/KyleNeece.github.io/content/The Multiverse/NPCS/Villians/The Fool.md

 ###### Campaign 2
 > [!Warning]- Spoilers Here DO NOT CLICK
  > He is the alter ego of [[Orius Dryden]], so in reality Orius watches every move.

-After the attempted assassination of [[Darrington Bant]], the Fool challenged the party to combat to gain knowledge.
-Upon gaining such insights, he then leaves in a puff of smoke.
+After the attempted assassination of [[Darrington Bant]], the Fool challenged the party to combat, and after toying with them, disappeared in a puff of smoke.
+The fool then appears before the party again, this time giving them information about the Elemental Plane of water, and then disappearing.
+After this, he then meets them after the defeat of [[Putrid Ola Fleshstealer]], says a few cryptic lines and leaves.

 ##### Abilities
 The Fool is a mysterious clown and possesses the Schrödinger's Cat paradox applied as well as some strange niche form of omnipotence.